kamilath/Rifka_Portfolio/README.md

-# Portfolio Frontend - Kamilath Rifka
+# Portfolio - Kamilath Rifka

 A modern, responsive Angular-based portfolio website showcasing the skills, experience, projects, and qualifications of Me(Kamilath Rifka), a Software Developer & Tester specializing in Java, Python, and web technologies.